jbloomlab/map_flu_serum_Perth2009_H3_HA/results/analysis_notebook.md

 That function finds these sites by fitting a gamma distribution to the data and then finding sites that are far outside the range of the distribution (thereby computing a heuristic P-value).
 It has two methods, *robust_hist* and *mle*; we use both and take any sites found by either method.

-Because the pre-vaccination and pre-infection serum generally have weak signal and the vaccination at most boosts existing specificities in the human samples that we have, we ignore the pre-vaccination samples when identifying significant sites.
+Because the pre-vaccination and pre-infection serum generally have weak signal and the vaccination at most boosts existing specificities in the human samples that we have, we will ignore the pre-vaccination samples when identifying significant sites.

 The cell below also saves plots showing the fit gamma distribution (you can inspect these separately if you want to look in more detail):